NathanHawks/SR1eGameBot/README.md

   If you have multiple NPC's with the same label, **!removeNPCInits** also accepts the format !removenpcinits X Y label which requires a full match.
 But, having multiple NPC's with the same label is confusing anyway, so maybe just don't do that.

+## Misc ##

   All initiative-related commands are slow.
 The :hourglass_flowing_sand: reaction means it's working on your request.

   Commands are not case-sensitive.
 Go WiLd WitH tHaT.

+  You can find my Patreon at https://patreon.com/nathanhawks if this bot helps your games.

 ## Legal